About this term

 - What it can feel like

 - Sessions are organized and goal-directed.
 The therapist and patient set an agenda at the start of each session, review between-session work, focus on a specific problem, and assign new practice.
 Patients often describe the early sessions as effortful but quickly useful.
-Symptom improvement usually begins within the first four to six sessions when there is a good fit.
+Symptom improvement usually begins within the first four to six sessions when there's a good fit.

 - Why it matters